Curious about her body — What is my penis hitting?

 Dear Curious about her body,

 Chances are that what your girlfriend feels is the pressure of your penis against her cervix.
 The cervix forms the base, or a sort of neck, of the uterus.
-Your girlfriend can actually feel her cervix with her finger — if she slides her middle finger back along her vagina as far as possible, she will probably feel something like the tip of her nose with a small dimple in the middle.
+On the flip side, it’s also considered the top of the vaginal canal.
+Your girlfriend can likely feel her cervix with her finger — if she slides her middle finger back along her vagina as far as possible, she will probably feel something like the tip of her nose with a small dimple in the middle (as described by Our Bodies, Ourselves).